Undergraduate Commencement Speaker

 Message from Dean of Students: - updated March 11, 2021

 Are you interested in becoming this year’s Undergraduate Commencement Speaker?

-- Hook us into your story and give us a beginning, middle, and end
+- Writing a speech is like writing (and then telling) a story — hook us into your story and give us a beginning, middle, and end.

-- Your speech should reflect your Brandeis journey, lessons, and experiences that will be carried throughout life
+- Your speech should reflect your Brandeis journey, lessons, and experiences that will be carried throughout life.

-- Remember that writing a speech to be given is different from writing a speech to be read
+- Remember that writing a speech to be given is different from writing a speech to be read.

 - Read the speech out loud.
-If you fumble over transitions, change them, no matter how brilliantly written they are
+If you fumble over transitions, change them, no matter how brilliantly written they are.

-- A speech cannot be overly complicated, especially in a large hall
+- A speech cannot be overly complicated, especially in a large hall.

 - Be careful about being personal.
-Too many ‘I’s” will leave the rest of us out
+Too many ‘I’s” will leave the rest of us out.

-- Keep in mind that someone else is giving the official commencement address.
-You are giving the student commencement address
+- Keep in mind that someone else is giving the official Commencement address.
+You are giving the Student Commencement address.

 - Commencement is a celebration.